Case Transfer Criteria and Procedures

 • The case can be referred to the CSEC Bureau Liaison (CSA III) to be placed on a waiting list for consideration once CSEC criteria is met.
 Case is eligible to receive CSEC services.

-A child identified as CSEC case is closed or transferred to an AB12 worker, but their sibling’s case remains open.
+A child identified as a CSEC case is closed or transferred to an AB12 worker, but their sibling’s case remains open.

 • The sibling’s case can be transferred from the CSEC section to the appropriate regional office.